-Whilst the negotiations for FTAs are being undertaken, it would be prudent for Pakistan to examine the experiences gained from its one of the most important FTAs, namely the China-Pakistan FTA to learn lessons before finalizing its FTAs with the other countries.
-This research paper critically analyzes the bilateral trade situation created after the implementation of China-Pakistan Free Trade Agreement (CPFTA).
+Whilst these negotiations for FTAs are on the way, it would be prudent for Pakistan to examine the experience gained from its one of the most important FTAs, namely the China-Pakistan FTA to learn lessons before finalizing its FTAs with the other countries.
+This research paper will critically analyze bilateral trade situation created after the implementation of China-Pakistan Free Trade Agreement (CPFTA).
 This research focuses on the following questions:

 - 1. How did CPFTA impact Pak-China Bilateral Trade? - 2.
-Why has trade deficit of Pakistan with China been increasing after the implementation of CPFTA? - 3.
+Why has trade imbalance been increasing against Pakistan after the implementation of CPFTA? - 3.
 What are the lessons which Pakistan needs to learn from CPFTA while negotiating for its upcoming FTAs with other countries?